-1. Referral from OT/SLP that patient is ready for release
+2. Pre-release therapy from OT/SLP and a green light that patient is ready for release

 If you are landing on this page, chances are you are aware of the benefits the release will have for your child.
 However, it cannot be overstated how impactful this procedure can have in children.
 Research has show its benefit for speaking, eating, sleep and reduction in acid reflux.
 The release of oral ties will also aid in cleaning teeth and preventing dental decay.